nehalasim/hybridAndroid/README.md

 # Sample code
 Sample source file is provided.
 This is the only CC part of the system.
-Server side coding is in the PHP folder.(Only for CC part of the system)
+Server side coding is in the PHP.(Only for CC part of the system)